ArthurCh/ocp-on-azure/README.md

-## Automation scripts for deploying Redhat OpenShift on Azure.
+## Automate deployment of Redhat OpenShift on Microsoft Azure.

 1. Review and run the script `scripts/provision-vms.sh`.